cloudwatt/applications/bundle-trusty-ldap/README_EN.md

 +------+-----------+-----------+-----------------------------------+------+--------------+---------------+
 ~~~

-Remember however, that while we have greatly simplified the restoration process, your local Git tools will not take into account changes in IP address.
-SSH Keys will still be valid, but you should make sure to correct any hosts and project remote addresses before continuing your work.
+Remember however, that while we have greatly simplified the restoration process, your other services interfacing with LDAP will not take into account changes in IP address.
+Internal IP addresses may become invalid, so you should make sure to correct any relevant ip routes on your other servers before continuing your work.

 ## So watt?